doctrine/mongodb-odm/docs/en/cookbook/implementing-the-notify-changetracking-policy.rst

     <?php

-    // Mapping not shown, either in annotations or xml as usual class MyEntity extends DomainObject
+    // Mapping not shown, either in attributes or xml as usual class MyEntity extends DomainObject
     {
         private $data;